Reviews You Can Rely On

 Battery

-In terms of battery life, it lasts approximately 68 minutes on the Eco setting and only 9 minutes on Boost.
+In terms of battery life, it can run anywhere from 68 minutes down to just 9 minutes if it's constantly on boost.

 Measured Battery Runtime